Consultancy & Casework

 The housing consultancy line is free to all NHAS members and our team of experienced housing specialists are available Monday to Friday, 9am to 6pm.

-We’ll support you to explore all practical options open to your client, and we will send you a confirmation of the advice we provide.
+Whether you contact us through the consultancy line or webchat service, we’ll support you to explore all practical options open to your client, and we will send you a confirmation of the advice we provide.

 Housing Debt Advice & Casework